Artemis moon launch delayed again as Tropical Storm Ian strengthens

 The Space Launch System rocket is the most powerful ever built for NASA, a gargantuan booster that will generate 8.8 million pounds of thrust at liftoff, enough to propel Orion crew ships into lunar orbit.

-The rocket's upcoming maiden flight -- the Artemis 1 mission -- will be unpiloted.
-But NASA hopes to launch four astronauts on an around-the-moon trip in 2024 followed by a landing near the south pole in the Artemis 3 mission, optimistically targeted for launch in the 2025-26 timeframe.
+The rocket's upcoming maiden flight — the Artemis 1 mission — will be unpiloted.
+NASA hopes to launch four astronauts on an around-the-moon trip in 2024 followed by a landing near the south pole in the Artemis 3 mission, optimistically targeted for launch in the 2025-26 timeframe.

+But first, the Artemis 1 mission must get off the ground, and the Orion capsule must successfully orbit the moon and safely complete a hellish high-speed re-entry at the end of the flight, proving the capsule's heat shield will protect astronauts returning from deep space.

 The SLS rocket can only head for the moon during launch periods allowing carefully mapped out trajectories that take into account a wide variety of factors, including the ever changing positions of the Earth and moon, the desired lunar orbit, proper lighting for Orion's solar arrays and optimized communications.